e-t-h-a-n/esdarwin/macos-10123/esdarwin-destroot-b1/README.md

 - This is in _very_ early stages!
 - This doesn't contain the kernel extensions (`kexts`) needed to turn this into a virtual machine.
 (I'm working on a VM with some of the folks at [PureDarwin](https://github.com/PureDarwin/PureDarwin), though).
 - I haven't made patches / documentation on how to build most of the projects here (open up a pull request or send an email to me at ethansherriff@hotmail.co.uk if you ever need anything).
-- When you exit a program it ends in a segmentation fault (yeah, I **really** need to debug this, but it'll be fine for now).
 - This has some missing projects / libraries in it, so not all applications will run correctly (expect lots of error messages from dyld):